General Tips to Save Money

 Water meters only charge you for the water you actually use and this could make your bills cheaper.
+You can also take fewer baths and switch to showers, and switching to a more efficient showerhead to compound these savings even further.
 Ask your water company for advice or use the water-meter calculator at www.ccwater.org.uk.

 If you discover that you are not using your full call and text allowance and have been with a network for more than three months, some providers will let you downgrade to a lower monthly tariff.

 You can also reduce your home phone and broadband bill by calling your supplier and asking for a better price or by using a price comparison website to find a cheaper deal.
 Did you know you can also match your contract to your lifestyle?
 For example, if you know that you use a lot of data and are regularly charged extra when you go over your limit, a deal with more data in it might end up being cheaper in the long run.

 Don’t pay for TV channels you don’t use.
 Speak to your provider to see if they can reduce your monthly bill by changing your package.
 By bundling your phone, internet and TV with one provider you can save up to 20%.

 Some people are now opting not to get a TV package at all, but are instead paying for streaming services like Netflix, NowTV, Prime Video or Disney Plus.

 You may be able to save some money by switching to another supplier.
 This may work out cheaper, particularly if you have both gas and electricity from the same supplier.
 There are a number of independent internet price comparison sites that can help you find the best deal.
 Make sure you use an authorised company for this service.